yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/aws.md

 ## Create a new security group (optional)

-In order to access Yugabyte Platform from outside the AWS environment, you would need to enable access by assigning an appropriate security group to the server hosting Yugabyte Platform.
+In order to access YugabyteDB Anywhere from outside the AWS environment, you would need to enable access by assigning an appropriate security group to the server hosting YugabyteDB Anywhere.
 At a minimum, you need to be able to do the following:

-- Access the Yugabyte Platform instance over SSH (port `tcp:22`).
+- Access the YugabyteDB Anywhere instance over SSH (port `tcp:22`).
-- Check, manage, and upgrade Yugabyte Platform (port `tcp:8800`).
+- Check, manage, and upgrade YugabyteDB Anywhere (port `tcp:8800`).
-- View the Yugabyte Platform UI (port `tcp:80`).
+- View the YugabyteDB Anywhere UI (port `tcp:80`).

 If you are using your own Virtual Private Cloud (VPC) as a self-managed configuration, the following additional TCP ports must be accessible: 7000, 7100, 9000, 9100, 11000, 12000, 13000, 9300, 9042, 5433, 6379, 54422.
 For more information on ports used by YugabyteDB, refer to [Default ports](../../../../reference/configuration/default-ports).